-But I decided to put more trust in you that you will use this information not as a "should" but check in with yourself and your health care people about what is best for you.
+Use this information to check in with yourself and your health care people about what is best for you.

 “Do I need vitamins?”

-1) Theoretically if we were never stressed (which impact digestion) and the majority of the time (again think weeks and months, not day to day) we have a nutrient replete diet and are at our natural weight, no chronic illness or major things like super heavy periods, etc, and we are eating enough energy, we are not pregnant or in menopause, we probably don’t need vitamins.
+Theoretically, if we were never stressed (which impacts digestion) and the majority of the time (as in weeks and months, not day to day) we have a nutrient replete diet and are at our natural weight, with no chronic illness or major things like super heavy periods, and we are eating enough energy, we are not pregnant or in menopause, we probably don’t need vitamins.

-Or don’t take in much fatty fish so our nervous systems could benefit from Omega 3’s of some kind
+If you don’t take in much fatty fish, you could benefit from Omega 3’s of some kind.

 “How can I heal my gut?” and “Help, I am constipated/bloated/etc!?”